fpapado/ephemeralnotes/README.md

 ## Development

-To start, you will need to [install Node.js](TODO) and [npm]().
+To start, you will need to [install Node.js](https://nodejs.org/en/download/).
 Node is a runtime for Javascript that works outside of the browser.
-NPM allows us to install packages (shared libraries) for Node.
+Node comes with `npm`, which allows us to install packages.
 Both of them are used to set up development tooling.

 Then, in a terminal: